Non-Traded REITs may be Overvalued by 30% – Updated May 10, 2023

 Non-traded REITs are illiquid.
 As their name implies, non-traded REITs have no public trading market.
 However, most non-traded REITS are structured as a “finite life investment,” meaning that at the end of a given timeframe, the REIT is required either to list on a national securities exchange or liquidate.
 Even if a liquidity event takes place, there is no guarantee that the value of your investment will have gone up—and it may go down or lose all its value.
 If the value of the REIT’s portfolio has changed materially during the offering period, then new investors may be paying a per-share price above or below the per-share net value of the underlying real estate.

 Early redemption is often difficult and may be expensive.
-Most public non-traded REIT offerings place limits on the amount of shares that can be redeemed prior to liquidation.
+Most public non-traded REIT offerings place limits on the number of shares that can be redeemed prior to liquidation.
 When investing in non-traded REITs investors must consider their short-term needs for capital before investing in a long-term, illiquid security and should carefully review the section explaining the terms and limitations of the REIT’s share redemption plan.

 Due to the illiquid nature of the investment, investors may receive solicitations to sell their non-traded REIT investment outside of the sponsor’s redemption program through a mini-tender offer.
 These offers are often for less than 5 percent of a company’s stock, and they typically carry far fewer protections to investors than traditional tender offers.
 Investors can wind up receiving a price well below the sponsor’s estimated per-share value or, if available, the early-redemption program price, according to the Financial Industry Regulatory Authority.

-Non-traded REITs can be expensive and the fees add up quickly.
+Non-traded REITs can be expensive, and the fees add up quickly.
 Front-end fees generally come in two parts: Selling compensation and expenses, which cannot exceed 10 percent of the investment amount; and additional offering and organizational costs, sometimes referred to as “issuer costs,” which are also paid from the offering proceeds.

 For example, a 15 percent front-end fee on a $10,000 investment means that $8,500 is going to work for you at the time of investment.
 By comparison, the underwriting compensation associated with exchange-traded REITS is normally seven percent of the offering proceeds.